Contact

 Location of the property

-In places with high demand and in particularly attractive residential areas, the cost of a plot of land is usually higher than in other regions.
+In places with high demand and in particularly attractive residential areas, the cost of land is usually higher than in other regions.

 2